-We noted that search engine optimization was one of the three essential levers to attract quality traffic.
+We noted that search engine optimisation was one of the three essential levers to attract quality traffic.
 However, their relationship goes well beyond that:

 - SEO is a great way to attract more traffic in the long term, which feeds the Inbound conversion funnel continuously.
-Essentially, optimization is like the engine that drives an Inbound Marketing Strategy.
+Essentially, optimisation is like the engine that drives an Inbound Marketing Strategy.

 - SEO and inbound marketing both contribute to the creation of strong foundations on which your notoriety will flourish.
 And these foundations are built to last!

-In other words, the key to quality SEO also unlocks Inbound Marketing, and an Inbound Marketing Strategy cannot work correctly without the right measure of search engine optimization!
+In other words, the key to quality SEO also unlocks Inbound Marketing, and an Inbound Marketing Strategy cannot work correctly without the right measure of search engine optimisation!